Kotovar/binary_search_trees/README.md

 `postOrder` (reversed) - traverse the left subtree, traverse the right subtree, visit the root

 ## Credits
-This project was inspired by [[The Odin Project](https://www.theodinproject.com/lessons/javascript-binary-search-trees)], which is an open source curriculum for learning web development.
+This project was inspired by [The Odin Project](https://www.theodinproject.com/lessons/javascript-binary-search-trees), which is an open source curriculum for learning web development.